-Annual cash bonuses are awarded based on the Corporation's actual financial performance compared to targets for net income, subsidiary operating income (for subsidiary presidents only) and cash from operations, and on the individual performance of executive officers.
-The Compensation Committee approves at the beginning of the year the thresholds, targets, and maximums for the financial performance measures and the formula for funding the bonus pool.
-The threshold, target and maximum for 2007 for net income and cash from operations of the Corporation for purposes of funding the 2007 bonus pool were as follows:
+Annual cash bonuses are awarded based on the Corporation's actual financial performance compared to targets (weighted equally) for net income and cash from operations (each excluding goodwill impairment), and on the individual performance of named executive officers.
+The Compensation Committee chose net income and cash from operations as the performance targets because it believes that growth in net income and cash from operations are essential to the Corporation's objective to provide superior long-term total shareholder return.
+The Compensation Committee approves at the beginning of the year the thresholds, targets and maximums for the financial performance measures and the formula for funding the bonus pool.
+The thresholds, targets and maximums for 2008 for net income and cash from operations of the Corporation for purposes of funding the 2008 bonus pool were as follows: